A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Preliminaries

-Pseudo-Random Permutations (PRPs) are one of the most important cryptographic primitives.
-A PRP is a special case of a Pseudo-Random Function (PRF), it is a keyed, deterministic, and invertible function that maps inputs to outputs of the same length in a way that is computationally indistinguishable from a truly random permutation.
-A block cipher can be viewed as a keyed PRP.
-When using this cryptographic primitive to ensure data confidentiality and integrity, a fundamental question arises: How to process multiple long files composed of multiple blocks using a single key?

-As shown in Figure \ref{CTR}, the Counter (CTR) mode \cite{diffie1979privacy} is a mode of operation that converts a block cipher algorithm into a stream cipher.
+Counter (CTR) mode \cite{diffie1979privacy} is a mode of operation that converts a block cipher algorithm into a stream cipher.
 It is characterized by high efficiency and parallelism in its application within block cryptography.
-This mode uses a constantly changing counter as the input to the encryption algorithm, where the encrypted output of the counter is bitwise XORed with the plaintext block in each round to generate the ciphertext.
+As shown in Fig.\ref{CTR}, this mode uses a constantly changing counter as the input to the encryption algorithm, where the encrypted output of the counter is bitwise XORed with the plaintext block in each round to generate the ciphertext.
 After each encryption, the counter typically increments by a fixed value, providing a unique input for the next round.

+The primary advantages of CTR mode stem from its stream-cipher nature.
+It enables full parallelization in both encryption and decryption, as all keystream blocks can be generated independently, significantly enhancing throughput in high-performance applications.
+It also supports random access to ciphertext data, allowing any block to be decrypted without processing preceding blocks, which is particularly beneficial for encrypting storage devices or network packets.